Information Technology Services

 Vice President and Chief Information Officer

-He holds a bachelor’s degree in systems engineering from The George Washington University and a master's degree in engineering management from the University of South Florida.
-He also completed the Stanford Executive Program.
+Mr. Andriola holds a bachelor’s degree from The George Washington University, a master's degree from the University of South Florida, and completed the Stanford Executive program.